Ways to Vote

-1) Mailing it to your county elections official (Check with your post office to make sure you have sufficient postage)
+1) Mailing it to your county elections official;

-2) Returning it in person to a polling place or the elections office in your county on Election Day; or
+2) Returning it in person to any polling place within the state of California or the office of your county elections official no later than the close of polls at 8:00 p.m. on Election Day;

 When your Vote-by-Mail ballot is received by your county elections official, your signature on the return envelope will be compared to the signature on your voter registration card to ensure they match.
 To preserve the secrecy of your ballot, the ballot will then be separated from the envelope, and then it will be tallied.

-Most common circumstances when an election official will ask a voter to cast a provisional ballot are:
+Most common circumstances when an election official will ask a voter to cast a provisional / conditional ballot are:

 - First time voters: If the voter cannot provide proof of identification.

 - Vote-By-Mail voter who appears in person and does not relinquish their unvoted vote-by-mail ballot.

 - Voter has moved within the County and did not re-register.